lucasnsp/100DaysOfSwift/README.md

 # 100DaysOfSwift
 Repository for the course 100DaysOfSwift that teaches how to use UIkit!

-In day 18, doing project 1 finished.
-Now current on day 19.
+In day 19, building the second project Guess The Flag Now current on day 19.